 If your BMI is 35 or above you could be a candidate for bariatric surgery.
 Please use our BMI calculator to figure out your BMI.

 Most patients have a lot of questions about the type of procedures as well as the risks and complications.
-The first step is to attend a seminar, put on by one of our surgeons.
-Seminars are FREE, last about 90 minutes and give you the opportunity to hear the information first hand as well as have your questions answered directly.
+The first step is to watch our online seminar.
+Once you have completed the online seminar, a representative will contact you with further information about your insurance coverage and how to set up your initial appointment.